Plano (flat) Optics

 The compact AccuFiz Fizeau excels at fast, repeatable measurement of surface shape and transmitted wavefront error of flat and wedged optics.
 With the optional Surface Isolation (SIS) module the AccuFiz can measure both sides of transparent, parallel optics as thin as 200 microns, as well as surfaces in multi-surface optical systems, remote cavity test setups, and solid cavities.

 Beam Expanders allow a standard AccuFiz system to measure optics with diameters up to 800mm, including solid state laser optics and high energy laser amplifier slabs.

-NanoCam Sq systems measure surface roughness on coated and uncoated plano optics to ensure the quality of polishing processes.
+NanoCam HD systems measure surface roughness on coated and uncoated plano optics to ensure the quality of polishing processes.